 How does the waitlist priority work?
 With the exception of Soc 3AC, students are added selectively, rather than in numerical order, based on pre-established priorities.
 Once classes begin, the instructor and/or GSI decide which students to add off the waitlist. .
 In most cases they use established departmental priorities: 1) Sociology majors; 2) Social Welfare, American Studies and Interdisciplinary Studies Field Majors; then 3) Other majors and undeclared students.
 Further priority is usually given within each of these categories by class level - seniors first, then juniors, etc. and even further by the order those groups of students are listed on the waitlist.
 Instructors also tend to give priority to students attending class.

 What is a DARS report?
 What if it isn't accurate?
 A Degree Audit Report, commonly called a "degree check," is a report that compares your record to the requirements for the degree.
 The University creates two separate audits, one for the College requirements and one for the major requirements.
 As soon as you spot an error, visit the college office or major department and point it out.
 DARS is NOT your official record, so its inaccuracy will not effect your eligibility to graduate or progress in any way.
+Your Sociology major information will not be correct on DARS so it is recommended you visit a major advisor to discuss your progress in the Sociology.

 UC Berkeley Sociology Department - 410 Barrows Hall, Berkeley, CA 94720-1980 - Tel: (510) 642-4766 - Fax: (510) 642-0659